-Especially NOW during the time of social distancing and lockdowns, you may be considering taking your first solo hike.
+Are you considering taking your first solo hike?
 Be mindful of your own fitness level, and don’t take unnecessary risks.
 You need to be completely self-sufficient.

 This post contains affiliate links which means I earn a small commission if you purchase through one of my links at absolutely no additional cost to you.
 Feel free to read my disclosure policy.
 Thank you for supporting my blog!